 Companies have embraced transparent communication because customers can watch their every move on social media, and brand journalism is now a major source of income for international media.
 It’s little revolutions like these that beg the question what international communication will look like in the near future.
 During the Master in International Communication Management (MICM), you will learn how to react to further changes that influence international communication as a whole, and how to use them to your advantage.

-To study MICM you need a Bachelor’s degree, two years of professional experience (in any field), and a good command of English (see the specific requirements for English proficiency in the practical information tab).
+To study the master in International Communication Management (MICM) you need a Bachelor’s degree, two years of professional experience and a good command of the English language (see the specific requirements for English proficiency in the practical information tab).
 Applicants who meet these criteria are then further evaluated according to an admission procedure.
 This includes an assessment of each candidate’s capacity to succeed in the MICM programme and his or her ability to contribute to MICM’s classroom experience.

-Tuition feeThe costs of following the MICM programme are €15,950.
+Tuition feeThe costs of following the Master in International Communication Management (MICM) are €15,950.
 This tuition fee allows you to follow MICM classes and exams, receive thesis supervision, and get unlimited access to our library and Internet facilities.
 The book costs are not included, their estimated costs are between € 550 - € 700.